itarelkina/aip-irina-tarelkina/README.md

-In my project I used the following API gem 'prawn' gem 'prawn-rails' to generate letter in PDF bycreating template.
+In my project I used the following API gem 'prawn' gem 'prawn-rails' to generate letter in PDF by creating template.

 Used the following API to import records for letter to CSV, to export records from CSV. gem 'csv'